ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 As we have discussed the [parseutils] module in part V of the book in much detail, the above code should be easily understandable for you.
-For extracting the area and population data, we will use [string]{.str}
-parsing only for now, and avoid the also available [parseFloat()] and [parseInt()] functions, as we want to compare the performance of the four solutions before we continue.
+For extracting the area and population data, we will use [string] parsing only for now, and avoid the also available [parseFloat()] and [parseInt()] functions, as we want to compare the performance of the four solutions before we continue.